 The main locus of URBiNAT’s activity is the Living Lab of each city (WP2), which is a platform and ecosystem for the other WPs to take place.
 It is populated by people as participating stakeholders (WP3), who then develop the Healthy Corridor with its NBS (WP4), that is measured and evaluated by the Observatory (WP5), leading to the dissemination of results (WP6) and marketing (WP7).

-In frontrunner cities, the living labs will co-design, co-develop, co-implement and test NBS.Infollowercities,thelivinglabswillfollowthesameprocessesofco-creationandco- development, replicating and adapting NBS to their own urban contexts within an urban plan.
-The living lab story for a follower city, as well as other projects and non-European partners, is generally one step behind learning from the frontrunners.
+In frontrunner cities, the living labs will co-design, co-develop, co-implement and test NBS.
+In follower cities, living labs will follow thesame processes of co-creation and co- development, replicating and adapting NBS to their own urban contexts within an urban plan.
+The living lab story for a follower city, as well as other projects and non-European partners, is generally one step behind, learning from the frontrunners.
 However, all cities are learning and sharing with each other, so that follower cities may lead on some tasks or activities, depending on the spread of specific expertise, experience and resources.

 URBiNAT will engage citizens and stakeholders in a collaborative process with consortium partners to co-develop local diagnostics, the selection of NBS, the design of Healthy Corridors, as well as their implementation continuous monitoring.

 Each city is supported by local partners, associations and research centres, as well as by ‘horizontal’ centres, universities and companies which link between cities.
 The collaboration with non-European partners, including in China and Iran, as well as with NBS observers based in Brazil, Japan, Oman and the vibrant cities of Shenyang in China and Khorramabad in Iran brings international experiences and dimension to the project.

-URBiNAT Community of Practice
+URBiNAT Partners & Community of Practice